Disney Adventure World: History

 Initial plans for a second theme park, named Disney-MGM Studios Europe or Disney-MGM Studios Paris, were scheduled to open in 1995, though these plans were canceled around mid-1992 due to the resort's financial issues at the time.
 After the resort began to make a profit, these plans were revived on a much smaller scale.
 The park was announced on 29 September 1999.
 Construction would officially begin a year later in 2000.
 Walt Disney Studios Park officially opened to the public on 16 March 2002 to coincide with the resort's 10th anniversary.
+Out of the park's nine original attractions, three rides were able to open on time, which were "Rock 'n' Roller Coaster Avec Aerosmith", Studio Tram Tour: Behind the Magic and Flying Carpets Over Agrabah.
+The park was initially a commercial failure due in part to the downfall of tourism after the September 11 attacks, cheap studio backlot theme, lack of attractions, rushed construction and low attendance levels.

 In the 2019 documentary series The Imagineering Story, Bruce Vaughn, the Chief Creative Executive of Walt Disney Imagineering, described his reaction when he visited the park when it first opened:

 The first time I went to Paris' second gate, it was after hours.
 No kidding, for the first ten minutes, I'm walking through, and I was like, 'When are we gonna be in the park?'
 And he turned to me, and he goes, 'You're in the park.'
 And I'm like, 'I'm on stage?'
 He goes, 'You're on stage.'
 Like, 'This looks backstage.'
 It's a bunch of gray warehouses.
 He goes, 'Yeah.
 It's supposed to be like a studio.'
 But again, it was this notion of, 'Ah, the people… the guests will buy it.
 This is what a studio really looks like.
 The guests, they just want, you know,' and it's like talking yourself in at the highest levels of, the guests… the guests would just buy this stuff.

 In 2007, Walt Disney Studios Park began expanding.
 June 2007 saw an expansion to Animation Courtyard opened along with the new area-wide name "Toon Studio".
 It is themed as a "toon backlot", representing the film studio workplace of animated characters, where they produce their animated films.
 The concept has been created exclusively for Walt Disney Studios Park and features two rides not seen in any other Disney theme park, along with small merchandising locations and many character meet-and-greets.
 This expansion phase added Crush's Coaster, an indoor spinning roller coaster, and Cars Quatre Roues Rallye themed after Pixar's 2006 film Cars.
 A similar ride is found in Mermaid Lagoon at Tokyo DisneySea.
 On 22 December 2007, Production Courtyard grew in size with the introduction of The Twilight Zone Tower of Terror, which soft opened with the new Hollywood Boulevard.